sirohara/AdminCMD/README.md

 Description
 ------------
 AdminCMD is a powerful plug-in that brings you commands that give you total control over your server.
-Now we decided to remake it completely for the new [Sponge API](https://www.spongepowered.org).
+Now we decided to remake it completely.
 Featuring the most widely used commands in server management such as: inventory management, banishment of bad players, limitation to teleporting, setting spawn and home way points, and much, much more!
 Blockface approved and rated as one of the best plug-in by server owners.